Digital Minimalism: Choosing a Focused Life in a Noisy World, Cal Newport (2019)

 – PART 2: Practices

 In the first chapter, A Lopsided Arms Race, Newport argues that the new -digital- technologies we use nowadays are crafted to foster addiction.
-These tools result from extensive research and a deep understanding of human behavior by their creators, aiming to acquire and retain users effectively.
+Their creators leverage extensive research and deep understanding of human behavior to effectively acquire and retain users.
 Newport goes on to claim that people have a feeling of unease or discomfort with new digital technologies (just think about the general discussion around artificial intelligence).
-Newport continues to say:
+Newport elaborates:

 What’s making us uncomfortable, in other words, is this feeling of losing control—a feeling that instantiates itself in a dozen different ways each day, such as when we tune out with our phone during our child’s bath time, or lose our ability to enjoy a nice moment without a frantic urge to document it for a virtual audience.
 It’s not about usefulness, it’s about autonomy.